great9/cariboulite/ADDITIONAL-README.md

 git clone https://github.com/Habraken/SoapySDR.git
 git clone https://github.com/Habraken/SoapyRemote.git
 ```
-The following library is not available by default and SoapyRemakemote will complain but not fail:
+The following library not available by default and SoapyRemakemote will complain but not fail:

 ```
 sudo apt install libavahi-client-dev